YuanlongLiu/fastCGP/README.md

 - ```snp2gene_file```: a tab-delimited two-column text file that contains information of which SNPs are mapped to which genes

-`<input_file>` is a comma-separated text file with two columns without row and column names.
-Columns correspond to respective variables.
 For example,

 	0.921	0.930